denisenkom/go-mssqldb/README.md

 ## Connection Parameters

-* server - host or host\instance
+* "server" - host or host\instance
-* port - used only when there is no instance in server (default 1433)
+* "port" - used only when there is no instance in server (default 1433)
-* user id
+* "user id"
-* password
+* "password"
-* database
+* "database"
-* connection timeout - in seconds (default is 30)
+* "connection timeout" - in seconds (default is 30)
-* log - logging flags (default 0/no logging, 63 for full logging)
+* "log" - logging flags (default 0/no logging, 63 for full logging)
   *  1 log errors
   *  2 log messages
   *  4 log rows affected
   *  8 trace sql statements
   * 16 log statement parameters
   * 32 log transaction begin/end
-* encrypt
+* "encrypt"
   * false - Data sent between client and server is not encrypted beyond the login packet.
 (Default)
   * true - Data sent between client and server is encrypted.
-* trust server certificate
+* "trust server certificate"
   * false - Server certificate is checked.
-(Default if encypt is specified)
+Default is false if encypt is specified.
   * true - Server certificate is not checked.
-(Default if encrypt is not specified)
+Default is true if encrypt is not specified.
-* certificate - The file that contains the public key certificate of the CA that signed the SQL Server certificate.
+* "certificate" - The file that contains the public key certificate of the CA that signed the SQL Server certificate.
 The specified certificate overrides the go platform specific CA certificates.
+* "host in certificate" - Specifies the Common Name (CN) in the server certificate.
+Default value is the server host.

 Example: